aqxiy/sortDrink/README.md

 5. Drink between teeth.
 Maybe 2 seconds of normal sipping.

-If taking a pill, the suggetion is to perform first with pill, then 3-5 minutes later without pill.
+If taking a pill, the suggetion is to perform first with pill, then 3-5 minutes later without pill (maybe 3.5 min best).
 Try to not eat or drink during these 3-5 minutes.

 If chaining pills, the best pill-to-pill (final swallow to next mouth open) duration may be 9-14 seconds.